SAP-samples/teched2025-DT160/exercises/ex0/README.md

 # Exercise 0: Getting Started

-In this exercise, you will make yourself familiar the provided systems, landscape setup and the solution architecture required for this Hands-on Workshop.
+In this exercise, you will make yourself familiar with the provided systems, landscape setup and the solution architecture required for this Hands-on Workshop.

 ## Exercise 0.1: Logon and try out Joule

-Open the SAP Cloud ERP System system by clickig the following link:
+Open the SAP Cloud ERP System system by clicking the following link:
 [SAP Cloud ERP System](https://my426786.s4hana.cloud.sap/ui)

 Logon with your assigned group credentials.
 Replace `XXX` with your personal group number.